Graph convolutional network for predicting abnormal grain growth in Monte Carlo simulations of microstructural evolution: Results and discussion

-The average value for the standard deviation of the candidate growth ratios for a given set of 20 repeated trials with the same initial structure, denoted \(\sigma\), was found to be 3.
-Thus, a preliminary way to estimate the uncertainty in the dataset and selected criteria for AGG is to count the fraction of samples with growth ratios within 1\(\sigma\) of the threshold used for AGG.
-This corresponds to trials with candidate growth ratio values on the interval (7, 13).
-These samples have a high probability of flipping labels from AGG to normal grain growth, or vice versa, when re-run with a different random number seed.
+Despite the stochastic nature of Potts Monte Carlo simulations, the extent of the variation in grain growth trajectories observed from repeating simulations is surprising.
+Random fluctuations at grain boundaries are expected to average out after a large number of iterations to yield grain growth trajectories that are relatively consistent.
+Macroscopic differences in grain growth, such as the difference between the candidate grain growing by a factor of 5 or being consumed by its neighbors and eliminated, are not typically expected.
+The implication is that the Monte Carlo simulations cannot accurately model the trajectory of individual candidate grains.
+On the other hand, the aggregation of many simulations can provide insight about the expected trajectories, as well as the limits of predictability.

-About 35\% of the samples in the training set meet this criteria.
-This indicates that an estimate of the upper bound for the maximum meaningful prediction accuracy is only 65\%.
-This raises two issues.
-First, the maximum accuracy is only slightly better than random guessing for a given sample, indicating that there is an upper limit to the utility of developing classification models for this task.
-Second, the SGC model achieved 75\% accuracy on the validation and test sets, which is much higher than the estimated upper bound listed above.
-Since the test set was completely hidden from the model during training, performance of the model is representative of the predictive performance of the model in general.
+The mean value of the standard deviation of the CGR measurements for each initial state, denoted \(\sigma\), was found to be 3.
+A preliminary way to estimate the uncertainty in the data set and the selected criteria for AGG is to count the fraction of samples with growth ratios within \(\pm \sigma\) of the threshold used for AGG.
+These samples have a high probability of switching labels from AGG to normal grain growth, or vice versa, when re-run with a different random seed.